In addition to the federal government, each state keeps a RAP sheet.

 To find out about how to get your RAP sheet, select the state where your criminal record is located using the drop-down menu below:

-The Connecticut Department of Emergency Services and Public Protection's (DESPP) State Police Bureau of Identification (SPBI) maintains all criminal record information in Connecticut.
+The Connecticut Department of Emergency Services and Public Protection (DESPP) and the State Police Bureau of Identification (SPBI) manage all criminal records in Connecticut.

-The State of Connecticut offers three types of criminal history record searches:
+The SPBI offers these three types of criminal history record search requests:

-Here are the six steps to get your fingerprint-based criminal history record from the SPBI:
+There are six steps to get your fingerprint-based criminal record from the SPBI:

 Middletown, CT 06457-2389